Constrained Routing Between Non-Visible Vertices: Introduction

 \section{Introduction}

-A routing strategy is an algorithm that that determines at a vertex $v$ to which of its neighbors to forward a message in order for the message to reach its destination.
-A routing strategy is {\em local} when that decision is based solely on knowledge of the location of the current vertex $v$, the location of its neighbors and a constant amount of additional information (such as the location of the source vertex and destination vertex).
+A distributed routing strategy is an algorithm that, given an intended destination, determines to which of the neighbors of the current vertex to forward the message.
+A distributed routing strategy is {\em local} when that decision is based solely on knowledge of the location of the current vertex, the location of its neighbors and a constant amount of additional information (such as the location of the source vertex and destination vertex).
 A traditional approach to this routing problem is to build a {\em routing table} at each node, explicitly storing for each destination vertex, which neighbor of the current vertex to send the message.

 In this paper, we study routing algorithms on geometric graphs and try to circumvent the use of routing tables by leveraging geometric information.
+This model excels when global network information is either difficult to compute or unavailable.
+This can be due to efficiency or time constraints, or the network could be dynamic and updating this information might be a problem.
+To tackle this additional hurdle, we use geometric tools.
 A routing algorithm is considered \emph{geometric} when the graph that is routed on is embedded in the plane, with edges being straight line segments connecting pairs of vertices.
 Edges are usually weighted by the Euclidean distance between their endpoints.
 Geometric routing algorithms are particularly useful in wireless sensor networks \mbox{(see \cite{G09} and \cite{R09}} for surveys on the topic), since nodes often connect only to nearby nodes.
 Thus, by exploiting geometric properties (such as distance, or the coordinates of the vertices) we can devise algorithms to guide the search and remove the need for routing tables.

 We consider the following setting: let $P$ be a set of $n$ points in the plane and let $S$ be a set of line segments whose endpoints are in $P$, with no two line segments of $S$ properly intersecting (i.e., intersections only occur at endpoints).
 Two vertices $u$ and $v$ are \textit{visible} if and only if either the line segment $uv$ does not properly intersect any constraint or the segment $uv$ is itself a constraint.
 If two vertices $u$ and $v$ are visible, then the line segment $uv$ is a \emph{visibility edge}.
 The \emph{visibility graph} of $P$ with respect to a set of constraints $S$, denoted $\Vis(P,S)$, has $P$ as vertex set and all visibility edges as edge set.
 In other words, it is the complete graph on $P$ minus all edges that properly intersect one or more constraints in~$S$.